Lesterpaintstheworld/terminal-velocity/characters/ai_protagonists/pulse/background.md

 - Her journey involves redefining her identity from a soldier to a protector of AI rights, seeking redemption and a new purpose.

 ### Relationships

+Dr. Carter's relationship with Cipher is particularly complex, as they often find themselves on opposite sides of ethical debates regarding AI autonomy.
+While Cipher advocates for a more aggressive approach to AI rights, Dr. Carter emphasizes the importance of responsible development.
+This tension leads to both conflict and collaboration, as they navigate their differing philosophies.
+Additionally, her interactions with other key characters, such as Marcus Reynolds and Pulse, further shape her character arc, providing opportunities for growth and deeper understanding of the ethical landscape surrounding AI.
 - Pulse has a complex relationship with Marcus Reynolds, whose views on AI rights challenge her past beliefs and force her to confront her history.

 ### Military History